 An introduction to moral philosophy and applied ethical problems in National Security studies.
 It is the first of its kind!

 The aim of this project is to explore how the abundance of information in different domains of linguistic discourse forces us to reconceive what a fact is.
 Cropping up from an appreciation of facts at the level of discourse—one that relies upon them being multiply realisable—is a pluralistic theory of facts.
 One that may be compared with a form of pluralism about truth (cf. Lynch 1998, 2009; Pedersen and C.D.
 Wright 2016; Ulatowski 2017).
 Whilst arguments for theoretical accounts have been suitable for logical and philosophical purposes, there is little understanding of how these bear on the non-philosopher’s conception of facts.
 For pluralists, truth consists in one property in certain domains (e.g., correspondence to fact in ornithography and acoustics), but other properties in other domains (e.g., constructive proof in mathematics, coherence in jurisprudence or politics).
 Such a view might therefore seem to offer a natural way to understand alternative facts.
 In the proposed book, I consider whether a commitment to alternative facts licences the concept of pluralism about truth.
 After discussing the nature of alternative facts, I argue that there is no entailment in either direction: advocates of the broadly coherentist picture of alternative facts will find no academic quarter among pluralists.
 Facts matter not so much as being vehicles of accurate information than as being evident to a general audience, and the wider that audience the greater the impact facts have upon enriching our daily lives.

-INTRODUCTORY LOGIC WORKBOOK (.pdf), WITH STEPHANIE GIBBONS (coming middle of 2020)
+INTRODUCTORY LOGIC WORKBOOK (.pdf), WITH STEPHANIE GIBBONS (in preparation)

 This is an introductory workbook for symbolic logic, from propositional logic to predicate logic.